 St. Dominic’s NS is a vertical school (Junior Infants – 6th Class) under Catholic patronage.
 While the ethos is Roman Catholic, pupils from all denominations are welcome.
 The school is run on behalf of the patron by the Board of Management.
-We currently have 16 teachers who are supported by Special Needs Assistants, secretaries and a caretaker.
-Our Special Educational Needs (SEN) team is comprised of 2 learning support teachers, 1 resource teacher, 1 language teacher and 1 support teacher.
+We currently have 27 teachers who are supported by Special Needs Assistants, secretaries and a caretaker.
+Our Special Educational Needs (SEN) team is comprised of 8 special education teachers.

 Please click on the link below to read our welcome booklet if you would like more information about our school.

 The following is a history of Our Lady of Loreto Boys School written in 1988 by principal Mr. Leo Swan to commemorate the visit of Dr. Patrick Hillary, President of Ireland